On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Distribution Systems

 \subsection{Microgrid-based Distribution Systems}

-This subsection introduces the self loops at the Customer block and the loops between the DISCO blocks and the Customers block in Figure \ref{fig:new_loops}.
+This subsection introduces the self loops at the Customers block and the loops between the DISCO blocks and the Customers block in Figure \ref{fig:new_loops}.
 These new loops are motivated by the increasing penetration of DERs in the distribution grids, and they are enabled by the emerging computation and communication capacities at the grid edges.
-We first present a physical architecture of future distribution systems that is fundamentally different from today's distribution grids; then we present a hierarchical control scheme that manages the physical architecture; and we finally present tools that can be leveraged to analyze the security of the microgrid-based distribution system.
+A physical architecture of future distribution systems that is fundamentally different from today's distribution grids is presented. \textcolor{black}{T}hen a hierarchical control scheme that manages the physical architecture is introduced. \textcolor{black}{F}inally tools that can be leveraged to analyze the security of the microgrid-based distribution system are described.